pauleatonc/daailytest/README.md

 2. **Set Up Environment Variables**

-**To facilitate reviewing of the exercise the .env file is in the repository.
-So it is nos necesary to creat it again**
+**To facilitate reviewing the exercise the .env file is in the repository.
+So it is not necesary to creat it again**

 These variables configure the connection to the PostgreSQL database used by the backend.